Praça do Relógio station

-Praça do Relógio is a Federal District Metro brazilian station on Green line.
+Praça do Relógio (Station code: REL) is a Federal District Metro station operating on the Green line.
 It was opened on 31 March 2001 as the western terminus of the inaugural section of the line, from Central to Praça do Relógio.
 In November 2006, the line was extended to Ceilândia Sul as shuttle service, and on 23 April 2007, full service was opened.
 It is located between Estrada Parque and Centro Metropolitano.
+The station is named after Taguatinga's Praça do Relógio.